Griswold Cookware

 Hang tag for the Griswold cake mold containing Griswold’s original recipe.

-Linda carefully cracked the eggs into a bowl, added the pound cake mixture and milk, and mixed the ingredients together with a fancy blue Kitchenaid hand mixer.
+Linda carefully cracked the eggs into a bowl, added the pound cake mixture and milk, and mixed the ingredients with a fancy blue Kitchenaid hand mixer.
 She placed the front half of the mold upon a cookie sheet.
-She thoroughly sprayed the front half of the mold with a faux Baker’s Joy concoction (it was what Mary had available at the cabin), and carefully poured the batter into the front half of the mold, stopping just short of the mold edge.
+She thoroughly sprayed the front half of the mold with a faux Baker’s Joy concoction (it was what Mary had available at the cabin) and carefully poured the batter into the front half of the mold, stopping just short of the mold edge.
 She gently planted skewers into the ears and neck of the lamb, just as Brenda had recommended, and carefully covered the skewers with batter.

 Linda carefully placed the back half of the mold upon the front half, and slid the mold into the oven, instructing me to set a timer for 20 minutes.
 I did so.